-At 8:55 the Moffitts arrived in the Letelier car, and pulled into Letelier's driveway.
+At 8:55 the Mossitts arrived in the Letelier car, and pulled into Letelier's driveway.
 Engaged in conversation, they did not notice any other vehicles nearby.
 As soon as they entered the Letelier residence, one of the group of four must have crawled under Letelier's car and attached the detonating device to the plastic charge-a procedure that requires only seconds.

-At 9:15, Letelier, Ronni and Michael Moffitt left the house and began the drive from Bethesda to the District of Columbia.
-Letelier took the route he always drove- River Road to 46th to Massachusetts Avenue.
+At 9:15, Letelier, Ronni and Michael Mossitt left the house and began the drive from Bethesda to the District of Columbia.
+Letelier took the route he always drove-River Road to 46th to Massachusetts Avenue.
 They talked about the day's business and the dreary weather.
-No one paid attention to a gray sedan trailing them at a "safe" distance.
+No one paid attention to a gray sedan trailing them at a "sase" distance.

 As Letelier entered Sheridan Circle, a hand in the gray car depressed a button.
-Michael Moffitt heard the sound of "water on a hot wire" and then saw a "white flash Thrown clear of the explosion, Moflit tried to free the unconscious Letelier from the wreckage on top of hir His legs had been snapped from his body and catapulte some 15 fect away.
-Ronni Moffitt stumbled away from the smoldering Chevrolet; she seemed to be O.K., bu in fact had suffered a severed artery and soon bled t death.
-Michael screamed out into the world, "Th Chilean Fascists have done this."
+Michael Mossitt heard the sound unconscious Letelier from the wreckage on top of His legs had been snapped from his body and catap some 15 feet away.
+Ronni Mossitt stumbled away the smoldering Chevrolet; she seemed to be O.K., in fact had suffered a severed artery and soon ble death.
+Michael screamed out into the world, 'Chilean Fascists have done this."

-This reconstruction of the assassinations, based upor evidence gleaned in six months of probing and with some educated guessing, is supported by what we know of FBI findings.
-In crucial areas, our conclusions and those of the Justice Department match exactly: a DINA official, himself under orders from "above," ordered and supervised the "hit"; Cuban terrorists carried it out; plastic explosive was the murder instrument.
+This reconstruction of the assassinations, based u evidence gleaned in six months of probing and v some educated guessing, is supported by what we kr of FBI findings.
+In crucial areas, our conclusions those of the Justice Department match exactly: a DI official, himself under orders from "above," ordered a supervised the "hit"; Cuban terrorists carried it coplastic explosive was the murder instrument.